Eyehavelived/dockerize-foundryvtt/README.md

 I'm leaving the steps here for building the image and running the container on Docker Desktop.

-## Why use Docker?

-Granted, Foundry is pretty lightweight as a NodeJS application, and given that you'd have just over a handful of people accessing the application at the same time, it doesn't really need much in terms of scaling.
-But something an interviewer told me about Dockerizing got me thinking - once of the benefits of dockerizing and running containers is that you can scale horizontally by running multiple instances of a container ye?
-Well, what do we have on Foundry that it would be really nice if you could run concurrently? _Worlds_.
-We could run multiple worlds and have them store the world data on the same persistent volumes without having to hit the `Return to Setup` button in the Settings page.

 ## Things to Install

 ### NodeJS